| Danube Delta Highlights » Access » Interesting Facts » Places to explore » Activities » Facts & Figures |

 Best seen: April to October; some pairs may stay over the winter.

-Small Egret (egretta garzetta)
+Small Egret (Egretta garzetta)

 A migratory species protected by law, the small egret lives in marshy areas and nests in small willows.